How NOT To Do Affiliate Marketing on Facebook

-A few weeks ago, I shared my plans to start the social media project and what it is all about right here.
+A while back, I shared my plans to start a social media project.

-Now that I have a good core audience, I want to start testing out different ways that I might be able to monetize it and figure out which strategy works best.
+Now that I have a good core audience, I want to start testing out different ways that I might be able to monetize it for my affiliate marketing business.
+Then figure out which strategy works best.
 So, about a week ago, I began my first experiment.

-Today, I'm going to share how well I was able to monetize this audience over the past 7 days and what some of my experiments will be in the future.
+Today, I'm going to share how well I was able to monetize this audience over the past 7 days.
+As well as what some of my experiments will be in the future.